alexylon/Sofos-2/README.md

 npm run dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+The app should now be running on [localhost:3000](http://localhost:3000/).